January 16, 2023 • min read

 To stretch your biceps, bring your arm across your body toward the opposite shoulder.
 Make sure to keep your elbow straight and pointed downward.
 For example, if you’re stretching the right arm, cross it over toward the left side of your body without bending or rotating it.
 You may feel some tension at first; this is normal!
 As soon as you feel that tension release (after about 10 seconds), move on to another stretch.

-When should I stop moving during these stretches?
+When should you stop moving during these shoulder stretches?

 Often, these exercises test our limits—so it’s probably okay if you experience a touch of discomfort.
 Feel free to back off if it becomes too much.
 There is no need to push through and aggravate your joints.
 Understanding your limits will help you establish your comfortable range.